-- The introduction is longer. - Problem and solution should be described in a simple and understandable way; the introduction may occupy a significant amount of space. - It is important to state what has been already known and what is really new in this manuscript.
+- Whoever reads the introduction could also read the entire manuscript. - The introduction is longer; it may occupy a significant amount of space. - Problem and solution should be described in a simple and understandable way. - It is important to state what has been already known and what is really new in this manuscript.
 Usually, references to existing related literature are given in the introduction. - The introduction explains the structure of the manuscript and therefore refers to the following parts of the paper.